 At Hurst Lodge school, we benefit from a highly professional, qualified and diverse SENCo team.
-This allows us to attach a Key SENCo to each Key Stage of the academic journey for the students.
-This Key SENCo oversees the provision at Hurst Lodge School throughout that Key Stage, whether the child is on any wave stage of the policy.
+This allows us to attach a key SENCo to each stage of the academic journey for the students.

+This Key SENCo oversees the provision at Hurst Lodge School throughout the school day, whether the student is on any support stage of the policy.
 This allows us, in close collaboration with form tutors and teaching staff, to assess, plan, do, review.
-This then feeds back to the Lead SENCo to ensure no corner is left unseen.
+From September 2025 a SENCo will be responsible for a year group across Main and MLD.

 This thorough structure, embedded into our pastoral care system, ensures that all children are supported during their time at Hurst Lodge, from early identification of any particular SEN, to applying for and carrying out the provision itemised in bespoke EHC Plans.
+Please see Appendix 3 for further clarification.